-NEW Cohn, Neil and Hannah Campbell.
+Cohn, Neil and Hannah Campbell.
 2015.
 Navigating comics II: Constraints on the reading order of page layouts.
 Applied Cognitive Psychology.
-29: 193-199 (PDF)
+29: 193-199.
+(PDF)

 Cohn, Neil.
 2013.
 Navigating comics: An empirical and theoretical approach to strategies of reading comic page layouts.
 Frontiers in Cognitive Science.
 4: 1-15.
-(PDF)
+(Online version & PDF)

 These papers discuss the cognition of drawing: how we create meaning by making graphic marks.
 They explore how drawing is structured in the mind/brain, how this ability is developed, and the effect of culture on these abilities.